 Kampong Glam

-Marvel at the huge Sultan Mosque with it’s huge, golden, onioned dome and towering minarets, and, if you cover up, its possible to go inside at certain times.
+Carry on walking, or hop to the MRT and head to Kampong Glam, the Malay Muslim district.Head to Haji Lane and marvel at the huge Sultan Mosque with it’s huge, golden, onioned dome and towering minarets.
+If you cover up, its possible to go inside outside prayer times.

-Try your luck haggling for a bargain amongst the many souvenir stalls.
-For serious shoppers head to Orchard Road or one of the many shopping malls for the national past time in Singapore appears to be shopping but those who come looking for dirt cheap clothes and electronic bargains may be disappointed.
+Serious shoppers will want to head to Orchard Road, or one of the many shopping malls, but those who come looking for dirt cheap clothes and electronic bargains may be disappointed.

 Visit the imposing wooden Buddha Tooth Relic Temple where the tooth of the Buddha is reputedly kept and then try some Chinese delicacies, noodles or the traditional nasi lemak dish from a street food stall or in one of the hawker centers.